talfig/Assembler/README.md

 ## Directory Structure
 The project is organized as follows:

+- Build and Configuration/: Contains build scripts and configuration files.
-- Source_Files/: Contains the source code files.
+- Header Files/: Contains header files for the project.
+- Invalid Inputs/: Contains input files that are expected to cause errors.
+- Invalid Outputs/: Contains output files corresponding to invalid inputs.
-- Header_Files/: Contains the header files.
+- Source Files/: Contains the source code files.
+- Valid Inputs/: Contains input files that should be processed correctly.
+- Valid Outputs/: Contains output files corresponding to valid inputs.
-- Object_Files/: Object files generated during compilation.
+- Object Files/: Contains object files generated during compilation.